nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 # Metro: Automated Upgrade of Nuage Software

-## Current support for upgrade on KVM and vmWARE
+## Current support for upgrade on KVM and VMware

 1. Nuage Networks components supported
    1. VSD - HA and SA deployments